Thursday, January 8, 2015

 The parade doesn’t end, it disperses into individuals meandering and mumbling into their cell phones.
 Pedestrians are faintly subversive in Los Angeles.
 You’d better have a purposeful look on your face as if you can’t find your car.
 Strolling can get you arrested north of Wilshire in a residential neighborhood.
 Home-owners might think you are casing the joint.
 Dog-walkers are also suspect particularly if they have no dog.

 It wasn’t like this back in early 19th century England.
 Famous men went on famous walking tours.
-A few years after Napoleon walked through continental Europe John Keats left Hamstead Heath and ambled to Ambleside, 270 miles away, in the Lake District where William Wordsworth lived.
+A few years after Napoleon walked through continental Europe John Keats left Hampstead Heath and ambled to Ambleside, 270 miles away, in the Lake District where William Wordsworth lived.
 He dropped off his collection of poetry which W.W. never opened.
 The pages were still uncut upon the poet laureate’s death 32 years later.
 Give a guy a title and this is what happens.
-I wonder if Keats told him he was just passing by.
+I wonder if Keats told him he was in the neighborhood anyway, just passing by.

 For certain Russian poets the creative force is in the breath and that rhythm comes from walking.
 Of course if they were carted off to the Gulag I doubt if walking was the preferred mode.
 Andrei Voznesensky said that he never wrote his poems but composed them in his head while walking through the woods or down the street.
 There were hundred meter poems and thousand meter poems.